-Apple Announces Date for Next iPhone Event, Sends Out Invitations
+Apple Announces Date For Next iPhone Event, Sends Out Invitations

 The three new iPhones will share the same design features as the iPhone X, with no home button and with edge-to-edge displays.

 However, the new iPhones also boast some impressive new specs.
-The phones may have up to 70% faster processing speeds thanks to a new 7-nanometer A12 processor.
-Also, thanks to a more energy efficient chip, battery life is expected to increase.
+The phones may have up to 70 percent faster processing speeds thanks to a new 7-nanometer A12 processor.
+Also, thanks to a more energy-efficient chip, battery life is expected to increase.
 As far as cameras go, Apple may introduce some new features to try and catch up with its Android counterparts.
 The iPhone 9 is expected to have one rear camera, while the iPhone XS and XS Plus will have dual rear cameras.

 It’s official.
 Apple has already sent the invitations for September’s Keynote at the Steve Jobs theater!